wecodemore/WordPress-Gear/index.md

 -   [Dynamic Image Resize](https://github.com/franz-josef-kaiser/Dynamic-Image-Resize) - Resize images on the fly (like WPThumb/TimThumb but using PHP only)
 -   [CleverRules](https://github.com/Giuseppe-Mazzapica/CleverRules) -  New way to handle rewrite rules
 -   [TGM Plugin Activation](https://github.com/TGMPA/TGM-Plugin-Activation) - Drop-in class to require and/or recommend plugins for Themes and Plugins (dependency management).
 You can reference bundled plugins, plugin from the WP repo and externally hosted plugins.
 See [their website](http://tgmpluginactivation.com/) for more information.
+-   [WP Requirements](https://github.com/nekojira/wp-requirements) - A little utility class template to adapt in your plugin project to help you check for WP version, PHP version and PHP extensions before letting users activate a plugin that has minimum requirements.

 * * * * *